qingwei91/lolipop/docs/docs/index.md

         .serve
 ```

-### 7. Start the RaftProcess
+#### Start the Raft Server

-RaftProcess is a logical long running process, it has 2 responsibilities:

-1. Execute client's request, eg. WriteCommand or ReadState
-2. Periodically check the health of peer nodes

-It is modelled as a `fs2.Stream`, it is typically being invoked in your Main class.
+Once the methods are exposed, we can start the raft process, by doing this, raft process will run continuously to check if each nodes are reacheable.

+You can start server by calling `def startRaft: Stream[F, Unit]` on RaftProcess, we typically evaluate the stream in Main class.